All Saints Appley Bridge is a Church of England (Anglican) Church. We are part of the Diocese of Blackburn.

 Prior to his ordination, John was a Reader at Christ Church, Parbold.
 Before retiring, John worked as a professional accountant.

 Rev’d John takes services at All Saints’ and Christ Church Parbold including Holy Communion, baptisms, weddings, and funerals.
 He regularly visits people who need home communion and he takes communion services in the residential homes for the elderly in Parbold.
-He also leads midweek communion and prayer sessions at both churches.
+He also leads midweek communion in the WI Hall in Parbold.

 Rev’d John lives in Parbold with his wife, Anthea.
-He is a keen runner and can often be seen out running in Parbold with Toby, his daughter’s dog.
+He is a keen runner and can often be seen out running in Parbold.
 John also enjoys ballroom dancing in his spare time.

 He is a retired priest with permission to officiate at our churches.